seatox/uwrunes/README.md

 uwrunes
 =======

+A small mod for Minecraft to implement Ultima Underworld style mana+runebag spellcasting.

-See readme.txt for current mod status.
+See README.txt for mod usage instructions.